luised94/lab_utils/docs/STICKY_NOTES.md

 Can use illustrator to turn the plots into two columns or see if combination of Gviz and base R will do it.
 Complete the peak calling scripts
 Determine the reproducible samples.
+OBS: bamCoverage gives warning if smoothLength is smaller than bin size.